davepinch/pinchy.cc/content/topics/religion/islam/islam/en.wikipedia.org.snippet-2-5.md

 title: >-
   The teachings and normative examples of Muhammad, called the sunnah, documented in accounts called the hadith, provide a constitutional model for Muslims.
 citation: >-
   Wikipedia contributors.
 (2024, February 9).
 Islam.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved 06:26 UTC, February 12, 2024, from https://en.wikipedia.org/w/index.php?title=Islam&oldid=1205341726
+Retrieved February 12, 2024, from https://en.wikipedia.org/w/index.php?title=Islam&oldid=1205341726
 from: Islam (en.wikipedia.org)
 type: snippet
 url: /en.wikipedia.org/wiki/Islam/2-5/